How long does it take to refinance a house?

 “Speed” is usually not the first word that comes to mind when you think of the mortgage lending industry.
 But that’s to be expected when you’re dealing with complex financial processes, rigid industry regulations and comprehensive application review guidelines.

-While homebuyers may know from the outset to expect a 30-day or 60-day timeline to close on a new house, refinancing time tables aren’t quite as well-known.
-How long does it take to refinance a mortgage?
 Let’s take a peek at the refi process to answer that question, identifying potential roadblocks along the way that might slow down your path to refinance.

 How long does closing on a refinance take?